| | |

 used to select the most efficient SNP probes for the high-efficiency Case-Control

+association study.
 The concepts of Gene-Cntric Even-Spacing Common SNPs are examined

 in the figure below.
 The idea of "Gene-Centric" means the gene region spanning 10 kb